Island Marine Station was founded in 1975 by Matt Murphy and

 Comment and through educational programmes.

-station is staffed by volunteer scientists who come to the
+station was staffed by volunteer scientists who came to the

 Station and normally stay from April to November.
-They receive
+They received

 full board and a small allowance.

-macrofauna, rockpools, insects and plants.
-The Station is
+rockpools, insects and plants.
+The Station is recognised as

-recognised as having established the longest monitoring programme
+having established the longest monitoring programme and most

-and most extensive database on phytoplankton in Ireland.
-Sherkin
+extensive database on phytoplankton in Ireland.
+Sherkin Island

-Island Marine Station receives no State aid for its research.
+Marine Station received no State aid for its research.
+In

-In many ways this has been our strength.
-We can decide on
+many ways this was our strength.
+We could decide on any research

-any research which we believe is necessary.
-There has been
+which we believed was necessary.
+There was been no outside

-no outside influence on the Station since it was founded in
+influence on the Station since it was founded in 1975.
+We

-1975.
-We look for advise on scientific matters from scientists
+looked for advise on scientific matters from scientists worldwide,

-Island Marine Station organises the major environmental conference
+Island Marine Station organised the major environmental conference

 in Ireland every April/May.
-Since 1975 the Station has organised
+Since 1975 the Station organised

 years, Audrey Murphy, the youngest of Matt Murphy's children,